Astrodynamics/SpaceDSL/Dependence/pybind11/docs/compiling.rst

 given, they will always be disabled, even in ``Release`` mode.
 However, this will result in code bloat and is generally not recommended.

-By default, pybind11 and Python headers will be included with ``-I``.
-In order to include pybind11 as system library, e.g. to avoid warnings in downstream code with warn-levels outside of pybind11's scope, set the option ``SYSTEM``.

 As stated above, LTO is enabled by default.
 Some newer compilers also support different flavors of LTO such as `ThinLTO`_.
 Setting ``THIN_LTO`` will cause the function to prefer this flavor if available.
 The function falls back to